-CHAPTER 32 Firmware Upgrade
+CHAPTER 33 Firmware Upgrade

 This chapter explains how to upload new firmware to your Zyxel Device.
-You can download new firmware releases from your nearest Zyxel FTP site (or www.zyxel.com) to use to upgrade your Zyxel Device's performance.
+You can download new firmware releases from your nearest Zyxel FTP site (or www.zyxel.com), or check for new firmware online, to use to upgrade your Zyxel Device's performance.